 My lovely husband also built the cutting table out of a double fronted kitchen unit with two large pieces of MDF attached on top.
 The double cupboard and the plastic drawer storage are where my beloved stash lives.
 Behind the table is my shelving full of pattern baskets, books and general odds and ends plus the obligatory music centre so I can sing along while I sew.
 Oh, and I have to mention my floor standing craft lamp that lives next to my machine table… It’s by Ott Lite and gives off the most amazing quality of light over a large area.
 Even when working on black you can see so much detail that it’s like seeing in HD.
 And no, I’m not affiliated with Ott Lite…I just love this lamp…you have to try one!

 So there we have it.
-The end of my first post...phew!
-And don’t worry, I will show you some of my sewing in my next post, I promise.
+The end of my first post…phew!
+Short but sweet, I know but don’t worry, I will show you one of my recent sewing projects in my next post, I promise.
 ‘Till then, bye!